 Cast your friends and family.
 They should be weird looking but photogenic.
 Don’t shy away from the fat, the frail and the ugly.
 It’s your job to go where no director has gone before.
 If they can’t act shoot them without sound and add voice-over or shoot them from the back.
 You can always edit out any hints of amateurishness.

 Cast actors who can really act – In fact cast the best actors you can as they will save your ass and add weight to your project that should stifle all and any niggling questions about your ability.
 Great actors want to preserve their own reputation and they may carry you along with them.

 Go for flat lighting in general but make sure there are at least two scenes which contain shadows – shadows are good.
-A shadow of the lead character as he makes his way down an alleyway for instance will be interpreted as either internal conflict or possible schizophrenia.
+A shadow of the lead character as he makes his way down an alleyway, for instance, will be interpreted as either internal conflict or possible schizophrenia.
 It will make you look like you know what you’re doing.
-Bored film critics look at shadows and try to interpret them so give them something to do – just try to make sure the shadow in question isn’t the boom arm.
+Bored film critics look at shadows and try to interpret them tso give them something to do – just try to make sure the shadow in question isn’t the boom arm.

 If shooting on film have fun playing with the processing – sepia tones, bleach outs, whatever – it’s all part of your look.

 7. The “Look”

 Shoot on film or digital made to look like film (using filters, programs anything you can) – preferably on black and white or even better, black and white with nano second shards of bright colour interspersed for an almost subliminal amount of time to convey murky plot points, back story etc. into the mix.
 Despite digital advances proclaim your love for the “look” and smell of film.

 Mix up your formats.
 Shoot parts of your film on a mobile phone, use found footage, photographs, alongside that indie darling, super 8mm.
 Shoot on recans and ends, preferably donated to you by a famous director.
 Scratch and draw on the surface of the celluloid.
 Be bold.
 The less understood the finished product, the better.